jvalegre/robert/docs/Examples/full_workflow/full_workflow_test.rst

 1. Run the **Full workflow from CSV** workflow from the Examples.
 2. Download the **Robert_example_test.csv** file specified in Required inputs and paste it in the same working folder.
-3. Go to the working folder in your terminal.
+3. Go to the working folder in your terminal (using the "cd" command, i.e. :code:`cd C:/Users/test_robert`).
 4. Activate the conda environment where ROBERT was installed (:code:`conda activate robert`).
 5. Run the following command line: